Wyliodrin/libwyliodrin/README.md

     mkdir build
     cd build
-    cmake -DBOARD=ON .. - BOARD can be GALILEO or RASPBERRYPI make
+    cmake -DBOARD=ON .. - BOARD can be GALILEO, RASPBERRYPI or BEAGLEBONE make
     sudo make install